twilio/twilio-video.js/COMMON_ISSUES.md

 <summary>Echo issues in Safari when using external microphone</summary>
 <p>

-   It is an echo cancellation bug in Safari's implementation of WebRTC.
-Find more info [here](https://bugs.webkit.org/show_bug.cgi?id=213723)
+   This is an echo cancellation bug in Safari's implementation of WebRTC.
+For more details, go [here](https://bugs.webkit.org/show_bug.cgi?id=213723). and [here](https://github.com/twilio/twilio-video.js/issues/1433)
-   and [here](https://github.com/twilio/twilio-video.js/issues/1433)
 </p>
 </details>